lixincn2015/Partial-Order-Pruning/README.md

 |    ResNet-50      |           75.3%               |       10.6         |    9914    |    4488     |      3.8G      |
 |    ResNet-101     |           76.4%               |         -          |    14900   |    6813     |      7.6G      |

-Comparing to ResNet18/50/101, our Dongfeng network achieve similar accuracy with much lower latency on target platform.
+Comparing to ResNet18/50/101, our Dongfeng networks achieve similar accuracy with much lower latency on target platform.
-We have evaluated the GPU memory consumptions of inference with each backbone network, in BVLC_CAFFE.
+We have evaluated the GPU memory consumptions of inferencing with different backbone networks, in BVLC_CAFFE.
-Our Dongfeng networks consumes much less GPU memory.
+Our Dongfeng networks consume much less GPU memory.
 Specifically, our DF2A has a similar accuracy with ResNet-50/101, but consumes 2x~3x less GPU memory.
-Faster inference and Less GPU memory consumption of backbone network is of great importance in saving computing resources, and enables you to better implement your fancy, sophisticated algorithm.
+Faster inference and Less GPU memory consumption are of great importance in deploying, and also enables researcher to implement more fancy, sophisticated algorithm.